Sean Heather Sean Heather

 We asked participants how many times an employee subject to a noncompete agreement was able to join a competitor based on a successful negotiation between the employer and employee or competitor.
 The answer?
 Nearly half of the respondents have successfully reached a compromise that allowed both the employer to protect their interests and the employee to enter into new employment opportunities.

 Take, for example, Washington D.C.’s restrictions on the use of noncompetes.
 Originally, the D.C.
 Council proposed a blanket ban on all noncompete agreements – similar to the ban the FTC is proposing.
-However, after hearing from concerned parties, the final version which the council passed was much less restrictive.
+However, after hearing from concerned parties, the council's final version was much less restrictive.
 The Non-Compete Clarification Act of 2022 limits bans on noncompetes to exclude highly compensated individuals, defined as employees earning more than $150,000 a year, and provides various exceptions for certain specialists, like broadcast employees and healthcare professionals.
 The D.C. law also protects businesses by allowing for employee-employer contracts to prohibit an employee from using, selling, or disclosing an employer’s sensitive information in exchange for money or something of value.

 In addition to the nation’s capital, 11 states have some sort of restriction on noncompete agreements.
 So far this year, 25 bills addressing noncompetes have been introduced in 17 state legislatures.

-Our take
+Our Take

 About the authors